 It should be noted that accounting estimates and assumptions are used in preparation of the financial statements.
 Although these estimates are based on the Group's best knowledge and judgement of current events and actions, actual results may ultimately differ from those estimates.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 2.5 "Inventories", note 2.6 "Financial assets", note 2.7 "Impairment of non-financial assets", note 2.10 "Provisions", note 2.13 "Advertising and marketing expenses, advanced royalties and product development costs", note 2.16 "Deferred taxation" and note 2.17 "Current taxation" to the financial statements.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, are disclosed in note 2.5 "Inventories", note 2.6 "Financial assets", note 2.7 "Impairment of non-financial assets", note 2.10 "Provisions", note 2.13 "Advertising and marketing expenses, advanced royalties and product development costs", note 2.14.3 "Long service payments", note 2.16 "Deferred taxation" and note 2.17 "Current taxation" to the financial statements.
 Other than that, no significant accounting estimations and judgments have been made.